 As with all wildfire-caused air quality reporting, charting the movement of Southeast Asia’s haze in real-time will present a challenge for a number of different air quality data providers.
 We explore the reasons for this in detail here.

-By better educating citizens of Southeast Asia of the health impacts of haze exposure, individuals can take proactive action to protect themselves and limit their personal exposure over time.
+Governments and businesses can take proactive action by educating citizens and consumers about the health impacts of haze exposure to protect themselves and limit their personal exposure to dangerous air pollution over time.

 Managing & Monitoring Haze Impact with Environmental Intelligence

 Smoke haze pollution, caused by slash and burn farming methods and wildfire events, has been routinely blanketing Southeast Asia for decades, impacting national agriculture, economies, and public health.
 The growing public outcry for better air quality monitoring and timely warnings emphasizes the need for environmental intelligence as the must-have tool to empower individuals and businesses for better health protection in the face of dangerous daily air pollution exposure from haze and other environmental factors.